kartik-v/yii2-markdown/README.md

     'smarty' => true,
 ]);
 ```
-You can set the module property smarty to a callable function and provide RBAC features
+Note that it may be unwise to enable Smarty templates globally.
+You can set the module property smarty to a callable function and provide RBAC features.
 ```php
 'modules' = [
 	'markdown' => [